 All written tests administered during training require a score of 80 percent or better with one retake permitted.

 Pay will begin on the first day of training.
-Base pay starts at $16.32 per hour and will increase to $18.24 after one year with the company.
-Additional raises will occur on an annual basis.
+Base pay starts at $23 per hour, with raises occurring on an annual basis.
 Vacation and personal days are accrued according to hours worked.

 All accommodations during training are the responsibility of the trainee, at their own expense.